Blog/Article

 • Firmographic and tech stack data

-Trade-off: Clearbit is enrichment infrastructure, not a full intelligence platform.
+Trade-off: Breeze Intelligence is enrichment infrastructure, not a full intelligence platform.
 It tells you who is on your site and what company they work for.
-It does not tell you what they are researching or whether they are in a buying process.
+It does not tell you what they are researching or whether they are in a buying process, and it now requires an active HubSpot subscription to access.

-Best for: PLG and sales-assisted teams that want real-time account intelligence tied to product usage and website behavior.
+Best for: PLG and sales-assisted teams that want real-time visitor intelligence tied to website behavior plus built-in AI activation, with the caveat below.

 • Anonymous and known visitor identification